tjmahr/dissertation/docs/23-mispronunciations-notebook.md

-For the mispronunciation trials, there is no correct "target", as there is for the nonword or real word trials.
-The design of the task allows the child to associate the mispronunciation with a unfamilar object or with a familiar object with phonologicallly similar name.
-As a result, there are not any "distractor-initial" trials.
-Therefore, I analyzed the mispronunciation trials separately for both initial fixation locations.
+For the mispronunciation trials, there is no correct "target", as there is for real word or nonword trials.
+The design of the task allows the child to associate the mispronunciation with a unfamiliar object or with a familiar object with phonologically similar name.
+As a result, there are not any "distractor-initial" trials, so I analyzed the mispronunciation trials separately for both initial-fixation locations.
-One model handled trials a child's gaze started on the familiar object and another model handled trials starting on the unfamiliar object.
-For these models, I fit a growth curve model that included indicators for Age and interations Time × Age interactions, like the one from [Chapter \@ref(fam-rec)](#fam-rec).
+One model handled trials where a child's gaze started on the familiar object and another model handled trials starting on the unfamiliar object.
+For these models, I fit a growth curve model that included indicators for Age and Time × Age interactions, as in the model from [Chapter \@ref(fam-rec)](#fam-rec).
 The basic model was therefore:

 $$